4 Functional annotation

 #> Number of samples: 29

 Next, we set the eggNOG-mapper v2 annotation file to the eggNOG slot of stana object.
-This way, the plotKEGGPathway function automatically calculates the abundance by user-defined method.
+This way, the plotKEGGPathway function automatically calculates the copy numbers by user-defined method.

 ## Set the annotation file